Serizawa Kamo: Background

 The Serizawa family were upper-seat Goshi rank samurai in Serizawa village in Mito which is now the capital of Ibaraki Prefecture in Japan.
 Kamo was born as the youngest son and his childhood name was Genta.
 He had two older brothers and an older sister.
 He was educated with the Sonnō jōi ideals (meaning revere the Tenno (emperor) and expel the foreigners) and swordsmanship since childhood at Kodoukan which was a state school in Mito.
 Mito is a sub-branch of the Tokugawa family and it was considered the motherland of the Sonnō Jōi ideology and was a center of support for the Tennō and the Imperial court, which helped fuel the Revolution.

 Although no portrait of Kamo remains, it is said he was a large man with very pale skin and small eyes.

-On one hand, Serizawa was quite bold and fearless and on the other hand, he was extremely selfish and had a terribly short temper so he started fights often.
-If he was in a bad mood he would get violent, especially when he was drinking, and he was a heavy drinker.
+On one hand, Serizawa was quite bold and fearless and on the other hand, he was extremely selfish and had a short temper so he started fights often.
+If he was in a bad mood he would often get violent, especially when he was drinking, and he was a heavy drinker.
 He was an idealist who held very strong pro-Imperial court beliefs and took the Sonno-joi beliefs very seriously while at the same time siding with the Tokugawa regime.
-A less well-known fact is that Serizawa was good at drawing and showed his drawings to children.
+A lesser well-known fact is that Serizawa was good at drawing and showed his drawings to children.